MichalFidor/code-challenge/README.md

 ## Commands (depending on your preferences)

-- run tests in cypress: `npm run cypress`
-- run tests in protractor: `npm run protractor`
+- run tests in playwright: `npm run playwright`